GeoNomad/chrome-read-later/.github/README.md

   evaluation.
 Note that all URLs you save to the demo are visible to everyone else!
  </p>
 <p>
   For now, synchronization is one way.
-URLs added via the extension or read using the extension are updated on the webapp, but pages read on the webapp are not deleted from the Read Later list.
+URLs added via the extension or read using the extension are added or removed on the webapp, but pages read on the webapp are not deleted from the Read Later extension list.
 </p>
 <p>
   If you want a development mode Read Later to be synchronized across multiple installations, you have to <a href='https://developer.chrome.com/docs/extensions/mv2/manifest/key/'>add a key to the manifest</a> that